mattsb42/screwfinity-openscad/docs/drawers.md

 - **unit_width** :
   The width in GridU.
-  This can be any positive value you like, but I recommend not going smaller than 0.5.
+  This can be any positive value you like, but I recommend not going smaller than 0.2 with the default drawer wall thickness.
   Yes, [cabinets](./cabinets.md) can generate fractional drawer slots. ;)
 - **unit_depth** :